How to Dismantle a Freestanding Wardrobe In 7 Steps

 • Is it attached to a wall, ceiling, or floor?

-If the wardrobe is secured to a wall, you may need additional tools and fixings to remove brackets or screws safely.
+If it's attached to the wall, ceiling or floor, you may need additional tools to remove brackets or screws safely and without causing damage.

-• Wood dowels: Small wooden pegs that reinforce joints.
+• Wood dowels: Small wooden pegs that reinforce joints - undone when joints are pulled apart.

-• Screws & bolts: Typically used in heavier joints.
+• Regular Screws & bolts: Typically used in heavier joints - can be unscrewed with regular screwdrivers or a spanner for bolts.

-• Brackets: May be found securing shelves or rails.
+• Brackets and hinges: Used for securing doors, shelves or rails.

 Step 2: Gather the Right Tools

-• Hammer (preferably a claw hammer for removing nails)
+• Small hammer or soft mallet (preferably a claw hammer for removing nails or pins)

 • Adjustable spanner or wrench (for nuts and bolts)